IllDepence/unarXive/README.md

 # Usage

-### Huggingface Datasets
+### Hugging Face Datasets

-If you want to use unarXive for *citation recommendation* or *IMRaD classification*, you can simply use our Huggingface datasets:
+If you want to use unarXive for *citation recommendation* or *IMRaD classification*, you can simply use our Hugging Face datasets:

 * [Citation Recommendation](https://huggingface.co/datasets/saier/unarxive_citrec)
 * [IMRaD Classification](https://huggingface.co/datasets/saier/unarXive_imrad_clf)